Zak521/EconEDA/README.md

 # EconEDA
-This python file uses an API key and scrapes, cleans, and explores economic data using the Federal Reserve Economic Data.
+This project is a comprehensive economic data visualization and analysis tool built in Python using publicly available macroeconomic indicators from the Federal Reserve Economic Data (FRED) API.
+It focuses on analyzing U.S. economic conditions, particularly the S&P 500 Index, unemployment rates, and labor force participation rates across U.S. states, with a spotlight on the impact during the COVID-19 pandemic.